Cloud Translation is available to anyone wishing to perform integration between Google Translate and their own site or application.

 - The "powered by Google Translate" graphic must always be displayed adjacent any translation results.

-- You shall display any and all intellectual property rights legends and notices (e.g., copyright notices) as instructed by Google.
+- You shall display all intellectual property rights legends and notices (e.g., copyright notices) as instructed by Google.

 The version of the attribution using the full-color Google logo is preferred, but depending on your application or website's layout and color-scheme, you must use one of these visual attribution styles: